 For entertainment I carried a book with me.
-Emily gave me two books for my birthday so I brought along “You Look Like a Think and I Love You” a book about artificial intelligence, how it works and what it can and cannot do.
-It was written in a humourous style making it a fun and easy read.
-When Emily joined me she brought our bedtime readying, Carlo Rovelli’s “The Order of Time”.
-Emily and I had both read Rovelli’s “Reality is Not What It Seems – The Quest for Quantum Gravity” and figured that this would be a great follow up read.
-It definitely lead to some interesting discussions and the understanding that there are no things just long boring events.
+Micah gave me two books for my birthday so I brought along “You Look Like a Thing and I Love You,” a book about artificial intelligence, how it works and what it can and cannot do.
+It was written in a humourous style, making it a fun and easy read.
+When Micah joined me he brought our bedtime readying, Carlo Rovelli’s “The Order of Time”.
+Micah and I had both read Rovelli’s “Reality is Not What It Seems – The Quest for Quantum Gravity” and figured that this would be a great follow up read.
+It definitely lead to some interesting discussions and the understanding that there are no things, just long boring events.

 What we/I Learned: